veekas/elo_calculator/README.md

 [![Stories in Ready](https://badge.waffle.io/erikolsen/elo_calculator.png?label=ready&title=Ready)](https://waffle.io/erikolsen/elo_calculator)
 [![Code Climate](https://codeclimate.com/github/erikolsen/elo_calculator/badges/gpa.svg)](https://codeclimate.com/github/erikolsen/elo_calculator)

-#Record the Results of any two player game

-(It works great for ping pong!)

-To set your own app name use the enviroment variable ELO_APP_NAME

-Applican is designed for easy deployment to heroku
+# Ping Pong Club

 Application allows you to do the following:

-Create a player
+- Create a player

-Play a match
+- Play a match

-Enter the results
+- Enter the results

-See your rating change
+- See your rating change

-##What an Elo rating tells you
+## What an Elo rating tells you

 Two players with equal ratings should stand an equal change of winning A player with a rating 100 points higher should win 64% of the time.
 A player with a rating 200 points higher should win 76% of the time.